 The Newport News YMCA noticed several issues with their sites sidewalks that appeared to be a bit hazardous.
 In accordance with ADA requirements, the Newport News YMCA contacted JACKCRETE for a solution.
 During a site inspection approximately 100 linear feet of sidewalk were observed to be noncompliant across both the front left and front right approaches towards the main entrance.
 The average 1.5" of drop along the curbing caused significant trip hazards for patrons stepping off the curb into the parking lots.
 JACKCRETE proposed to inject high-density polyurethane foam into these fallen sections to raise them back up, reducing the trip hazards and ensuring that further settlement would not occur.
 The job was successful, and completed all in one day, allowing the YMCA to remain open for all of their clients.
-For our efforts, we were given the National Industry Excellence Award in the Specialty Category by the SPFA.
+For our efforts, we were given the National Industry Excellence Award in the Specialty Applications category by the SPFA.

 When world-wide industrial pump fabricator, RuhRPumpen, expanded their Virginia facility to better serve the nuclear industry, the company had no idea their new state-of-the-art facility was sinking.
 But, once the building was complete and their equipment arrived from Germany for assembly, the floor began to settle under the equipment’s immense weight.